selimbiber/Exercises-For-CSS-Frameworks/README.md

-# Exercises-For-CSS-Frameworks
+# Tailwind Challenges
-I code the designs published on iCodeThis site with Bootstrap, Tailwind and Bulma frameworks.
+I code the designs published on iCodeThis site with Tailwind CSS.